Universities and colleges traditionally have made room in some of their classes for learners who are not enrolled in the schools.

 - Wiretaps to Big Data: Privacy and Surveillance in the Age of Interconnection

-CornellX courses can be audited free of charge or, to earn a verified certificate, for a small fee.
+CornellX courses can be audited free of charge or, in some cases, have an option to earn a verified certificate for a small fee.

 4. Dartmouth College